 Simm History, Family Crest & Coats of Arms

 The traditions that gave rise to the name Simm began among the Boernician of the Scottish/English Borderlands in the medieval era.
-It is derived from Simon, and meant son of Simon.
+It is derived from the Medieval given name Sim which was derived from Simon, but denoted son of Simon.

 Early Origins of the Simm family

-The surname Simm was first found in East Lothian, where they held a family seat from very ancient times.
+The surname Simm was first found in East Lothian, where the name is a diminutive of Symon and Simeon.